ShaneCurcuru/slides/fossbackstage/PracticalTrademarkLaw-FOSSBackstage2021.md

 ## First To Use

 China, EU, Russia, most of the rest of the world

+???
+Trademark law varies by country.
+If the US, Canada, India, Australia is your primary market, then definitely start using the ™ symbol and gain those common law rights.
+If your primary market is the EU and rest of the world, then it's all about if you want the hassle of applying for a registration.

+Any more detailed advice needs to come from your lawyer; this is a complicated topic, especially in China, where there are a great number of trademark scams and squatters.

 ---
 template: pineapple